Thoughts on growing through difficult times.

 The world is so wonky right now.
 And I have to admit that last night I had a little meltdown.
 The mayor in my city just extended the lock-down for another five weeks even though we haven’t had many cases in our area.
 I don’t want to incite any political ideology here so I’m just sharing how I felt about it.
 I think it sucks.
 I’m a very goal-oriented person.
 You give me a target and a goal and I can move mountains to get to it.
 The problem is if you keep moving that goal post, it freaks me out, and then it depresses me.

 When my guy called to wish me a good night, all I could do was cry by that point, which you know how much men love.
 Poor guy.

 Being my rock, however, he calms me down and says, the best things in life are born out of struggle.
 And how great things don’t come from us sitting cozily in our comfort zone.

 ZING!
 That’s it, I thought.
-I didn’t even go stress eat after that awesome of a comment.
+I didn’t even go stress eat after that awesome comment.

 It’s true.
 When things are easy and we are in our comfort zone then there’s no call to greatness.
 We get in our little daily ruts and tend to not push ourselves like we do when we are facing major changes and difficulties.
 When your whole world is rocked, that’s when you rise to your best.

-And when things feel completely out of our control, that’s when we let go of all you can’t control and focus only on what you can.
+And when things feel completely out of our control, that’s when we let go of all we can’t control and focus only on what we can.

 I didn’t think I could be a mom.
 Then, I didn’t think I could be a single mom.
 I rose to both of those occasions.
 Not without a lot of bumps in the road and a LOT of hard lessons to learn.
 Somehow I did it and I came out so much better on the other side.
 Oh sure, maybe with a few stretch marks here and there.
 But, dang.
 I earned every one of them and I’m so happy they are there.